monpeco/HKUx-HKU_08x/module5-Data-and-TechFin/techFin.md

 ---

 #### Module 5 Data & TechFin   Industry Showcase: Application of Data Analytics in Finance (vPhrase)   Industry Showcase: Application of Data Analytics in Finance

+Hello everyone, I'm Neerav Parekh.
+I'm the founder of a company called vPhrase.
+We're from India.
+I'll tell you about how AI
+is being used in the data analytics space for FinTech companies.
+So, we created a product that a lot of institutions use for improving their report.
+Let me give you a few examples.
+Motilal Oswal which is one of the largest brokerages, they use a platform for creating portfolio analysis for their investors, so we examine 500,000 portfolios every month and create statements for the investors.
+The whole idea is to give them the key insights in the portfolio, using language.
+So, AI is being used to generate language from data to explain all the insights to the leader.
+So, that is one example.

+Another large very large private bank in India is using our platform to create personalised reports for the branch managers, so the whole performance of the branch, all the data is taken in, is analysed and language is written to explain to the branch manager how exactly is this branch doing.
+So, a few bullet points we'll tell him,
+Ok if your branch's achieving its targets, which products that are doing well, which products that are not doing well and so on.

+Then there's another large investment bank which is using our platform for risk analysis of stocks and mutual funds.
+So, they study the performance of mutual funds, they study the performance of companies and we use that data to create risk analysis reports for them on those stocks and mutual funds.
+So, as you'll see,
+we're using AI for data analysis and then creating language, natural language generation, so that people can understand the data better.
+Enterprises can make their reports easier to understand for their people.
+Thank you.

+---

+#### Module 5 Data & TechFin   5.4 European Big-Bang: PSD2 / GDPR / Mifid2   Video 5.4: European Big-Bang: PSD2 / GDPR / Mifid2